 - How quickly can a chosen solution be implemented?

-- Can your software manage the complexities of instructor-led and virtual instructor-led training?
+- Can the software manage the complexities of instructor-led and virtual instructor-led training?

-- Can your training software be customized to meet our exact needs, or do we need to compromise?
+- Can the training software be customized to meet our exact needs, or do we need to compromise?

 - What support packages does this software offer?

 - What IT infrastructure do we need in place?

 - Does your training software integrate with any of our systems in use? i.e. CRM, schedules, databases, etc.

 - What training can you offer our team?

 - What help documentation is available if we need guidance?

 Of course, there’s no need to stop here.
 Every organization will have different requirements from their training software, and you should feel comfortable asking as many questions as necessary to find the right software for your needs.